 Ever tried writing first thing in the morning, before your brain has a chance to wake up and start judging everything?
 There's something almost magical about accessing your creativity when you're still half-asleep.

 Morning pages, popularized by Julia Cameron in "The Artist's Way," involve writing three pages longhand first thing every morning.
 Don't think, don't edit, just write.
 It's like draining the mental static so your creative signal comes through clearer the rest of the day.
+In 2026, there's a growing movement of writers who've adapted this practice digitally, but many still swear by the original handwritten method—there's something about the physical act of writing by hand that creates a different connection between brain and page.

 Why does this work?
 Your analytical, critical brain isn't fully online yet.
 The barrier between your conscious and subconscious mind is thinner.
 Ideas flow more freely before your inner critic has had its coffee.